MS Estonia: Sinking

 Estonia sank on Wednesday, 28 September 1994, between about 00:50 and 01:50 (UTC+2) as the ship was crossing the Baltic Sea, en route from Tallinn, Estonia, to Stockholm, Sweden.

 The official report concluded that the bow door had separated from the vessel, pulling the ramp ajar.
-The ship was already listing because of poor cargo distribution, and the list increased rapidly, flooding the decks and the cabins.
+The ship was already listing because of poor cargo distribution, and the list increased rapidly due to the free surface effect, flooding the decks and the cabins.
 Power soon failed altogether, inhibiting search and rescue, and a full-scale emergency was not declared for 90 minutes.
 Of the 989 on board, 137 were rescued.
 The report criticised the passive attitude of the crew, failing to notice that water was entering the vehicle deck, delaying the alarm, and providing minimal guidance from the bridge.
 A further investigation found that the certificate of seaworthiness was incorrect since no inspection of the bow parts was done as per regulations, otherwise this would have led to the discovery of the flaws in the visor.
 The bow visor was under-designed before construction, as the ship's manufacturing and approval processes did not consider the visor and its attachments as critical items regarding ship safety.

-The sinking was one of the worst maritime disasters of the 20th century.
+The sinking was one of the deadliest maritime disasters of the 20th century.
 It is one of the deadliest peacetime sinkings of a European ship, after the RMS Titanic (1912) and the RMS Empress of Ireland (1914), and the deadliest peacetime shipwreck to have occurred in European waters, with 852 lives lost.
 There are memorials for the event in Tallinn and Stockholm.